 Expense offsets are dollar-for-dollar increases in revenue to match increased expenses, and therefore do not affect net operating income.
-In 2015, Cal Water filed advice letters to offset increased purchased water and pump taxes in 9 of its regulated districts totaling \$28.2 million.
-The new rates were effective in June, July and September of 2015.
+In December of 2015, Cal Water submitted advice letters to offset increases in purchased water costs and pump taxes in 6 of its regulated districts, totaling \$4.8 million.
+The new rates became effective on January 1, 2016.